ailrk/markdowndb.macro/README.md

   content: MarkdownText,
 };

-interface MarkdownDB {
+export interface MarkdownDB {
   db: Map<number, Markdown>,
-  indexTag: Map<number, Array<Markdown>>,  // hold  references of db values
+  indexTag: Map<string, Array<Markdown>>,  // hold  references of db values
+  indexTime: Map<string, Array<Markdown>>,  // hold  references of db values
 };
 ```
 id is a 32 digit fnv1a hash on the title.
 It has very good randomness but collision is still possible.
+Notice because datetime is not hashable, to access markdowns via `indexTime` you need to convert the datetime into string by invoking `Date.toJSON()` method.

 ### What's next
-* Support user defined header format.
+* [ ] Support user defined header format.
-* Current format will be the default.
+* [x] Current format will be the default.
-* compile cached query results at compile time.
+* [x] compile cached query results at compile time.
-* extraction source and tag at build time.
+* [x] extraction source and tag at build time.
-* build time fast index table. make tag indexing faster.
+* [x] build time fast index table. make tag indexing faster.
-* build time tag type generator.
+* [ ] build tag type generator.